 |Software licences or upgrades for subsequent years||Not Eligible|

 To apply, submit an Application for a College and Community Innovation Grant (Form 103).
+Please refer to the ARTI Instructions for more information on how to complete and submit an ARTI Grant Application.

 If a cash contribution towards the purchase of the equipment is provided by an organization (other than the applicant's institution), a letter is required from the organization confirming this commitment.